fuller-labtools/dexadipo-ai/README.md

 ---

 ### Citation
-If you use DEXAdipo AI in a publication, please cite this repository and paper.
+If you use DEXAdipo in a publication, please cite this repository and paper.